somucheffort/chorefeatfix/readme.md

 Usage: cff [options] <command>

 Commands:
-  cff chore [message..]     updating grunt tasks etc; no production code change cff feat [message..]      new feature for the user, not a new feature for
+  cff chore [message]       updating grunt tasks etc; no production code change cff feat [message]        new feature for the user, not a new feature for
                             build script
-  cff fix [message..]       bug fix for the user, not a fix to a build script
+  cff fix [message]         bug fix for the user, not a fix to a build script
-  cff docs [message..]      changes to the documentation cff style [message..]     formatting, missing semi colons, etc; no production
+  cff docs [message]        changes to the documentation cff style [message]       formatting, missing semi colons, etc; no production
                             code change
-  cff refactor [message..]  refactoring production code, eg. renaming a variable cff test [message..]      adding missing tests, refactoring tests; no
+  cff refactor [message]    refactoring production code, eg. renaming a variable cff test [message]        adding missing tests, refactoring tests; no
                             production code change

 Options: